This page has been fact-checked by a Doctor of nursing practice specializing in Oncology and has experience working with mesothelioma patients.

 Religion and Spirituality as Coping Mechanisms

-The majority of Americans belief in a higher power, whether they call that God or something else.
-Spirituality and religion are important to most people, and there are many good reasons to turn to God after a cancer or mesothelioma diagnosis.
-Spiritual coping is one way that people can reduce anxiety and depression, and come to terms with death and living with limitations from illness.
+Most Americans believe in a higher power, whether they call it God or something else.
+Spirituality and religion are important to most people, and there are many reasons to seek God after cancer or mesothelioma diagnosis.

-It is important to understand that, while religion and spirituality are not the same, both can have a positive impact on someone living with cancer.
-Both a belief in God and an association with an organized religion and a general feeling of belief in a higher power and a strong spiritualism can be powerful in coping with the difficulties of having cancer.
+While religion and spirituality are not the same, both positively impact those living with cancer.
+Belief in God and an association with organized religion can be powerful tools for coping with the reality of cancer.

-Having a serious illness like mesothelioma can lead to spiritual distress.
-Someone newly diagnosed may suddenly begin to doubt or to lose faith in God and the purpose of religion.
-For those who manage to maintain their faith, having it can be an important tool and lifeline for the difficult times to come.
+A serious illness like mesothelioma can naturally lead to spiritual distress.
+Someone newly diagnosed may begin to doubt their faith; however, those who find solace in their religious beliefs and practices find it a lifeline for difficult times to come.

 A Connection to Religion Improves Mental Health

-The study also found that the opposite was true: cancer patients who felt disconnected from God, or who felt spiritual distress, were more likely to suffer from mental health symptoms.
-A connection to religion or some other type of spirituality is an important way that cancer patients can find peace of mind and relief from the despair that comes with being sick.
+The study also found the opposite was true.
+Cancer patients who felt disconnected from God, or felt spiritual distress, were more likely to suffer mental health problems.
+A connection to religion and spirituality is an important way cancer patients can find peace in times of despair.

 Patients with Faith Report Better Physical Health